-At this point, it becomes increasingly essential to keep the concrete I plastic condition before it is delivered to site.
+At this point, it becomes increasingly essential to keep the concrete in plastic in condition before it is delivered to the site.

 If precautionary measures are not taken, the ordinary concrete will start losing water due to evaporation owing to higher temperatures.
 This will reduce the slump.

 To avoid this, admixtures like superplasticizers are added to the concrete to ensure the workability and strength of RMC.

 High-performance water-reducing admixtures and high-range water-reducing superplasticizers are used in RMC if it is to be transported for long distances.
 The former retains the workability of concrete even at ambient temperatures while the latter ensures good workability and retains the slump.